CSLearning4U/StudentCSP/_sources/CSPPracticeQuestions/exam24_2.rst

        :answer_c: A painting by Picasso, because the painting does not contain as many details as a photograph, but it still communicates the emotion of the event being painted
        :answer_d: Pressing on the brake pedal of your car, because you don’t have to know how brakes work in order to stop the car
        :correct: a
        :feedback_a: Correct.
-Abstraction doesn't require knowledge of internal details to understand the overall concept of a device.
+Abstraction doesn't require knowledge of internal details to understand the overall function of a device.
        :feedback_b: Incorrect.
-This is a good example because not every detail on a map is a perfect representation of a geographical region.
+This is a good example because not every part of the real landscape is represented on a map, only key features.
        :feedback_c: Incorrect.
 This is a good example because knowledge of details is not required to understand the overall concept.
        :feedback_d: Incorrect.
 This is a good example because knowledge of how a car brake functions is not required to press a car brake.